Transaction Types

 Production Order Workflow

-| Step | Description |
+| State | Description |

 |---|---|

-| Materials Consumed | Components pulled from inventory |
+| Consumed | Components actually used in production |

 Inventory Impact

-- Added when production completes
+- Added to sellable at the source warehouse when production completes

 Bill of Materials (BOM)